crossplane/crossplane/design/design-doc-composition-functions.md

 The proposal put forward by this document should:

 * Support 'advanced' composition logic such as loops and conditionals.
-* Let folks specify Composition logic in their DSL or GPL of choice.
+* Let folks specify composition logic in their DSL or GPL of choice.
-* Make it easy to extend Crossplane with new ways to 'do Composition'.
+* Make it easy to extend Crossplane with new ways to 'do composition'.
-* Decouple adding new ways do 'do Composition' from the core release cycle.
+* Decouple adding new ways to 'do composition' from the core release cycle.
 * Be possible to keep behind a feature flag until it is generally available.

-While not an explicit goal, it would also be ideal if the solution put forth by this document could serve as a test bed - and eventually replacement for - the contemporary "patch and transform" form of Composition.

 ## Proposal

 This document proposes that a new `functions` array be added to the existing `Composition` type.
-This array of functions would be called either instead of or in addition to the existing `resources` array in order to determine how an XR should be composed.
-The array of functions acts as a pipeline; the output of each function is passed as the input to the next.
-The output of the final function tells Crossplane what must be done to reconcile the XR.
+This array of Functions would be called either instead of or in addition to the existing `resources` array in order to determine how an XR should be composed.
+The array of Functions acts as a pipeline; the output of each Function is passed as the input to the next.
+The output of the final Function tells Crossplane what must be done to reconcile the XR.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v2alpha1